 These women are all fantastic designers, authors, and quilters we look to for fabulous creations.
 They are among many pioneers who have shaped the quilting industry into the wonderful world that it is today.
 We are so honored that these women, among many others, have expressed their shared love for the Encyclopedia of Pieced Quilt Patterns by Barbara Brackman (speaking of pioneers!).
 Tula puts it perfectly when she says, “No matter how much we evolve as quilters, our foundation will always remain rooted in the traditional building blocks of patchwork.”
 Judy says, “Barbara’s research is invaluable, and her system for organizing blocks by their construction basis is genius.
 It allows you to easily find a pattern and learn its name, based on what it looks like.”
 Learn how to use the book here.
 In case you’re not familiar with previous editions of Barbara’s Encyclopedia, take it from Alex Anderson, “When

-The soon-to-be released Encyclopedia of Pieced Quilt Patterns is 522 pages of quilty goodness with 4,000+ blocks to inspire your next quilting project!
+The Encyclopedia of Pieced Quilt Patterns is 522 pages of quilty goodness with 4,000+ blocks to inspire your next quilting project!
 The book is primarily a reference on how to identify quilt blocks.
 Curious how to use the book to identify a quilt pattern?
 Let’s step through an example using an antique block found at an estate sale.
 Here is a photo of the block I’m trying to identify: Key for Locating Patterns The Key for Locating Patterns starts on page 7 of the Encyclopedia.
 Step 1 asks if the pieces are not organized in square blocks.
 This block is square, so we can move on to the next step.
 Step 2 asks if the block is a Medallion, Two or Three Block, or a Block with a Sashing set.
 None of those apply to this block.
 Moving on!
-When I get to Step 3, I can start
+When I get to Step 3, I can start working my way

 Just a few days ago, we received our proof copy of the Encyclopedia of Pieced Quilt Patterns from the printer – and WOW this thing is gorgeous!
 Even though it’s just a proof, we couldn’t help but share some inside pages with you!
 If the 4,000+ blocks weren’t enough, you’re sure to love the beautiful photographs that are sprinkled throughout this 522-pager!
 (P.S.
 If you sent us a sewn block, you might see it in this book like these two beauties contributed by Jan Beckert of Newfane, VT and Elizabeth Schultz of Waynesville, NC!).
 See more in our preview video!
 Learn more!
 Why would you want the new edition of the Encyclopedia?
 What’s BlockBase all about?
 Find out here.
 Order now!
 Click here to buy the book!
 Join us on Facebook!
 Are you on Facebook?
 If so, join our Event with Barbara Brackman to hear all about the book, from